mlcommons/algorithmic-efficiency/RULES.md

 <details>
 <summary>Examples:</summary>

-- Submitters are allowed to use `CUDA` streams to schedule operations, e.g., transfering data between CPU and GPU, or among GPUs, while performing other computations.
+- Submissions are allowed to use `CUDA` streams to schedule operations, e.g., transfering data between CPU and GPU, or among GPUs, while performing other computations.
-- Submitters are not allowed to use `CUDA` streams or asynchronous operations (e.g., spawning additional threads) to perform additional computations that run during the [untimed evaluations](#evaluation-during-training).
+- Submissions are not allowed to use `CUDA` streams or asynchronous operations (e.g., spawning additional threads) to perform additional computations that run during the [untimed evaluations](#evaluation-during-training).
-- Submitters are not allowed to use faster GPU kernels than other submitters by writing their own, using `TVM`, or using a different version of `cuDNN`/`cuBLAS`.
+- Submissions are not allowed to use faster GPU kernels than other submitters by writing their own, using `TVM`, or using a different version of `cuDNN`/`cuBLAS`.
-- Submitters are not allowed to skip or reduce system or framework overhead, such as modifying `JAX` to skip internal steps like pytree flattening/unflattening.
+- Submissions are not allowed to skip or reduce system or framework overhead, such as modifying `JAX` to skip internal steps like pytree flattening/unflattening.
-- Submitters are not allowed to introduce new compiler optimizations, such as modifying `XLA` to perform more or less kernel fusion.
+- Submissions are not allowed to introduce new compiler optimizations, such as modifying `XLA` to perform more or less kernel fusion.
-- In general, submissions can make clever, judicious, and efficient use of public APIs in `JAX` and/or `PyTorch` but should not be trying to optimize the internals of primitive operations and standard dependencies.

 </details>